 - It can be quite accurate for the individual task, which leads to overall accuracy over the total budget.

 - The budget may not be at par with the overall objective of the organization as it has been prepared by the managers on the business unit level.

 - It may be slow, and disputes between inter-department may arise.

 - Management may lose control over the organization’s forecasting.

 - Managers may set targets that are easy to achieve to reduce pressure from them.

-At a lower price sales team budgeted sale of 20000 units, and the same units budgeted by production too with the additional incentive to all the workers @ $1.
-Eventually, the sales team achieved the target at a lower price and production team too, but the overall profitability of the organization will take a hit as an incentive given to production as well as a sales team will sit into the cost.
-So the overall objective of the organization to maximize the profit will not suffice even if the increase in sales and production.
+At a lower price, the sales team budgeted sale of 20000 units, and the same units budgeted by production too with the additional incentive to all the workers @ $1.
+Eventually, the sales team achieved the target at a lower price and production team also.
+Still, the overall profitability of the organization will take a hit as an incentive given to production, as well as a sales team, will sit into the cost.
+So the general aim of the organization to maximize the profit will not suffice even if the increase in sales and production.